-That the current climate change is nonlinear in its ferocity seems to have escaped its warranted attention.
+That the current climate change is accelerating in its ferocity seems to have escaped its warranted attention.
 The chart of global atmospheric temperature illustrates a dangerous pattern which is accelerating.

 A primary factor in this quickening rise is excess carbon release into the atmosphere via human pollutants.
 This has put the planetary carbon cycle into overdrive.

 In 1960 carbon emissions were at 10 gigatonnes.
 In 2019 50 gigatonnes will be emitted.
 Hollow pledges by governments to do something have amounted to nothing.
 At root is the plutocracy which succors capitalism, the vampirish enterprise which has generated humanity’s doom.